InnereactiveDeveloper/innexus-promotions/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The Organic Profile Block is a custom block for the Gutenberg editor.
-It displays author and staff biographies with an image and social media links.
+The Innexus Promotions Module is intended for use with the Innexus website program.

 == Description ==

-The Innexus Promotions Module is intended for use with the Innexus website program.
+Adds [promotions] and the relevant interface for controlling quarterly promotions content and appearance.

 = 1.0.0 =
 * Initial plugin release